Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 - Utah State's games this year have hit the over on four of 10 set point totals (40%).

-- When Utah State churns out over 330.8 yards, the team is 7-3 against the spread and 8-2 overall.
+- When Utah State totals more than 330.8 yards, the team is 7-3 against the spread and 8-2 overall.

 - This year, the Aggies have turned the ball over 16 times, five more than the Cowboys' takeaways (11).